 In some scenarios, an app purchased from the Mac App Store that utilizes receipt validation may fail to launch (exiting with a 173 error code) since it considers a local receipt that includes the expired WWDR Intermediate certificate invalid.
 OS X regards the receipt as valid when the updated WWDR Intermediate is present on your system and therefore does not request an updated receipt for the application.

 To resolve this issue, delete the renewed, non-expired WWDR Intermediate certificate from your System and/or Login keychain within the Keychain Access application.
 After re-launching the application, you will be prompted for your Mac App Store login credentials in order to obtain a new receipt for the application.
 After you have launched your application and obtained a valid receipt, you can re-install the renewed certificate to continue your development.
 This issue will be fixed in a forthcoming update to OS X El Capitan.

 Safari Extension Builder unable to locate Safari Extension signing certificate.

 When building updates to your extension with Safari Extension Builder in Safari 9.0.3 or earlier, you will encounter an issue where Safari Extension Builder fails to recognize your Safari Extension signing certificate.
-If your certificate is not available in Safari Extension Builder, update your signing system to OS X El Capitan v10.11.4 beta or install Safari 9.1 for OS X Yosemite and Mavericks beta in order to build updates to your extension.
+If your certificate is not available in Safari Extension Builder, update your signing system to OS X El Capitan v10.11.4 or install Safari 9.1 for OS X Yosemite and Mavericks in order to build updates to your extension.